arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/esp32-upload/esp32-upload.md

 esptool.py --chip esp32s3 --port <your port> write_flash -z 0 <yourCustomFirmware.bin>
 ```

-***Please note that we **don't** provide any custom firmware in this tutorial.
+***Please note that we don't provide any custom firmware in this tutorial.
 If you flash a firmware that doesn't enable a **serial-usb-bridge** between two microcontrollers you will lose most of the board's functionality!***

-## Default Software
+## Restore Default Software

 If you want to return to the default firmware simply download the zip file found [here](https://github.com/arduino/uno-r4-wifi-usb-bridge/releases/download/0.2.0/unor4wifi-update-windows.zip).
 It contains two folders and one `.bat` file, that when executed flashes the default firmware to your board.
 It's configured in a way so that it takes care of everything and you **don't** need to short the **download** pin and **GND**.
 If for some reason the script doesn't execute properly or is unable to set your board into download mode you can instead repeat the manual steps of shorting the download pin and GND, and then flash the firmware manually using the `.bin` found in the firmware folder and the esptool.

 ## Conclusion

 These are the steps for uploading firmware to your ESP32-S3.
-This process is not suitable for beginners as it easily breaks your board especially when the serial bridge is not properly implemented.
+This process is **not suitable for beginners** as it easily breaks your board especially when the serial bridge is not properly implemented.
 But for those who know what they are doing, it opens up many new possibilities as you can rewrite the firmware on the ESP32 to fit your custom needs.